WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 ## SDK

-Acronym for *Software Development Kit*.
+Initialism for *Software Development Kit*.
 Use uppercase.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).